I do yoga. I am a Christian.

 My Final Thoughts

 So can Christian’s practice yoga?
-I’ve been doing so since around 2011 and I’ve seen nothing but good fruits from this mind-body tool.
-Yes it’s connected with spirituality, but mostly in the sense that it’s designed to support you in your spiritual tradition.
+I’ve been doing so since around 2011 and I’ve seen nothing but good fruits from this mind-body-spirit tool.
+Yes it’s connected with spirituality, but mostly in the sense that it’s designed to support you in your own spiritual tradition.
 That’s one reason it’s so important to find a teacher who you’re comfortable with ideologically (I like Yoga With Adriene on YouTube).

 However, we could still call yoga a “gray area” because, while it’s not forbidden, some Christians still believe it is wrong.
 In this case, I think Romans 14:22-23 applies.
 If you feel convicted that yoga is wrong, then don’t do it.
 If you can practice yoga exercises while staying strong in the faith, go for it.
 Whether or not you do yoga is personal choice based on your own convictions.

 What about meditation?
-Some Christians practice a form of mindful meditation that they use to help themselves focus and relax, and I don’t really see anything wrong with that.
+Some Christians practice a form of mindful meditation that they use to help themselves focus and relax, and I don’t see anything wrong with that.
 But I don’t think transcendental meditation is compatible with Christianity.
 Its goals are not in line with drawing nearer to God and it is connected with a different model of religious spirituality.

 I guess the basic principle I’m talking about in this conclusion is that “the Lord looks on the heart.”
 He knows your motivations for meditating, practicing yoga, or whatever else it is you’re doing.
-So make sure your beliefs line up with His word.
+Just make sure your beliefs line up with His word.